top of page

 SECTION IV HOME FARE (Open)

-47 Five brown rolls (at least 24 hours old)
+47 Five white rolls (at least 24 hours old)

 48 Small soda bread loaf on own board (at least 24 hours old)